codibre/fluent-accessor/README.md

 ```

 The reasons are: **information** and **IDE helping**.
-Using **json-navigator** you can have more than just a function that returns the value of a nested field:
+Using **expression-tree** you can have more than just a function that returns the value of a nested field:

 - You can know the path you're accessing just by using **jsonPath**;
 - You have control of scope: you know that the generated expression will only return the field value;